-A hysterectomy is an option which involves many kinds of procedures and it aims to eliminate the cancerous tissue by uterus removal.
+A hysterectomy is an option that involves many kinds of procedures and it aims to eliminate the cancerous tissue by uterus removal.
 Those who try for pregnancy can rest assured as the ovaries are intact after the hysterectomy procedure.
 If the woman cannot bear children even after ovaries are retained after hysterectomy, she would not go into premature menopause.

 Women with cervical cancer usually either have a total (simple) hysterectomy or a radical hysterectomy.
 The total hysterectomy includes the removal of uterus and cervix but it leaves intact the vagina, lymph nodes, and the parametrium.
-Radical hysterectomy, unlike simple hysterectomy, is the removal of uterus, cervix, parametrial and the supporting ligaments, upper vagina and the local lymph nodes (with a procedure called lymphadenectomy).
+Radical hysterectomy, unlike simple hysterectomy, is the removal of uterus, cervix, parametrial, and the supporting ligaments, upper vagina, and the local lymph nodes (with a procedure called lymphadenectomy).
 If the fallopian tubes and ovaries are removed useful with radical hysterectomy, the procedure is known as bilateral-scalping-oophorectomy.

 Axis scientific knowledge about cervical cancer progressed new techniques progressed disease as well.
 Procedures such as cryosurgery, laser surgery, and LEEP (loop electrosurgical excision procedure was used for treating cervical lesions.
 These surgical procedures were overdeveloped to treat smaller areas of cancerous tissue in the early stages of cervical cancer.